mistermocha/python-mock-talk/mocktalk.rst

 - Never mock the filesystem
 - Be judicious about mocking shared libraries (integration tests)
+- When you actually *want* to talk to an API or CLI (acceptance tests)

 When not to use a mock
 ======================